 CONS: Heavy build can get uncomfortable Always-on LED

 A sleek black and white design gives this affordable gaming headset a high-end look.
 The features built into it further give the Sades A60 the allure of a costly accessory.
 If you want to make your friends think you’re dropping over $100 on a headset, this is the one to go with.
-LED lighting, angular design, and a high-quality audio experience make the Sades A60 one of the best cheap gaming headsets on the market.
+LED lighting, angular design, and a high audio quality experience make the Sades A60 one of the best budget gaming headsets on the market.

 Memory foam earpads ensure a comfortable fit for most head sizes and help cut down on background noise.
 An attached, retractable omnidirectional mic may not be the most convenient feature, but it’s more than functional enough to get you into the game, barking orders like the team leader you’re destined to be.
 The heavy build makes it durable, but sacrifices comfort over long periods of play.